ViralTexts/vrt-clusters/clusters/Wilmington_-_White_Government_Union_Constitution.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+r counties in the State.
+The white
+people are becoming aroused.
+They see
+that unless they exert tnoniselves the
+ruling gang will carry the State lower i
+and lower till it will not be a tit abode for
+decent and respectable people.
 There opght to be a thorough reorgani­
 zation of the white voters in every
 county in the State, and it was to effect,